-Māori knowledge systems (mātauranga Māori) are considered to be a uniquely New Zealand form of philosophy.
+Māori knowledge systems (mātauranga Māori) are a uniquely New Zealand form of philosophy.

 The role of universities

 Generally the only way to have a career in philosophy in New Zealand has been by working at a university.
-The field is male-dominated, and around three-quarters of university philosophy staff are men.
+Around three-quarters of university philosophy staff are men.

 In 1871 Otago became the first New Zealand university to open a philosophy department.
 Later Canterbury, Auckland and Victoria universities offered the subject.

-In 1937 the world-renowned Austrian philosopher Karl Popper took a job as a lecturer at the University of Canterbury for eight years, and raised philosophy’s profile in New Zealand.
+In 1937 the world-renowned Austrian philosopher Karl Popper took a job as a lecturer at Canterbury University.
+He stayed for eight years, and raised philosophy’s profile in New Zealand.
 Philosophy was first offered at the University of Waikato in 1966, at Massey University in 1969 and at Lincoln University in 1994.